mrTSB/TSB-Projects/README.md

 ___Programming FAQ___

 >What ide do you use?
->VsCode, Atom, Pycharm, and Jupyter
+>VsCode, Atom, Pycharm, Replit, and Jupyter

 >What is your favorite Language?
->Js and Python
+>Java

->Do you use d.js or d.py for discord bots?
+>Do you use discord.js or discord.py for discord bots?
->Depends, usually I prefer d.js
+>Depends, usually I prefer discord.js

 >What is the coolest thing you have made?
->A machine learning project with python using data sets from kraggle.
+>Remaking the game Clash Royale with Java